Canon 80D vs Sony A6400

 It is notable that the 80D has a headphone jack, which is not present on the A6400 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 80D and the A6400 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the A6400 followed on from the Sony A6300.
+The A6400 is a recent model that features in the current product line-up of Sony.
+In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 80D and the Sony A6400?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.